jshufro/dreamhost-ddns/README.md

 1. [Get Rust](https://www.rust-lang.org/learn/get-started)
 2. Build the project using `cargo build`.
 3. Run the project using `cargo run -- --key [YOUR-DREAMHOST-API-KEY] --hostname [mysubdomain.mysite.com]`
+4. Use `cargo install .` from the project directory to create to install.
+5. Optionally run under cron using `--once` (recommended to run no more than hourly).

 ### Just install and use
 TODO: figure out how to run under systemd and deploy on crates.io